PeterCamilleri/mysh/README.md

 command.
 * args is an array of zero or more arguments that were entered with the command.

 Commands sometimes have more than one possible name.
-This is supported with:
+This is supported with the add_alias method:

 ```ruby
 module Mysh